 Your GP team is a vital part of your asthma care

 We all want to trust that the care we’re getting from our GP practice is the best we can get.
-The good news is that the majority of people in our annual survey state that they are satisfied with their asthma care.
-However, 15 per cent rate the asthma care they’re getting as poor.
+The good news is that the majority of people in our 2017 Annual Asthma Survey stated that they were satisfied with their asthma care.
+However, 15% rated the asthma care they were getting as poor.
+And our 2018 Annual Asthma Survey found that three fifths of people with asthma in the UK aren’t receiving even the most basic level of care.
 Here we outline how you can give feedback or make a complaint to the NHS if you’re not happy.

 The GP’s wider team